varunjain3/BayesianMatting/README.md

 | GT27 | 9.99 |
 | Average |6.10 |

+All the final images are stored in the [results](https://github.com/varunjain3/BayesianMatting/tree/main/results) folder.

 ### Here are some of the examples -

 #### For GT14-